 Daedalus will automatically select the default state directory location, based on the operating system.
 Click the pencil icon to choose a different location if the state directory backup is elsewhere.

 Users with just the secret.key file should use the ‘Select Daedalus ‘secret.key’ file’ option and click the pencil icon to select the file they want to import from.
+Please be sure to select a valid 'secret key' file, and make sure that the old version of Daedalus is not running, or you will experience the error message below.

 Click Import wallets to continue.